oasis-open-projects/documentation/guides/getting-started-guide.md

 Whether you’re an established group with a fully scoped Project or a few people with a great idea, OASIS can provide the resources you need to achieve international recognition and widespread adoption.

 There are no subject-matter limitations at OASIS.
 Projects decide on the technical agenda they wish to pursue.
-OASIS supports efforts ranging from cybersecurity, blockchain, privacy, IoT, cryptography, cloud computing, law, emergency management, static analysis, and many other areas of interest to our community.
-People involved in IT, telecommunications, healthcare, utilities, financial services, academia, government, and other industries all collaborate on work at OASIS.
+OASIS supports efforts ranging from cybersecurity, blockchain, privacy, IoT, cryptography, cloud computing, law, emergency management, AI, digital trade and commerce, and many other areas.

 ### High-level Overview